Table of Contents

 He has been automating things around his house since he was a kid.
 Now, his wife and kids get to enjoy the fruits of his smart home exploits.
-He is best known for his smart home, home networking, and cord-cutting articles on his blog HomeTechHacker.com, and his book, The Smart Home Manual, The Home Network Manual, and The Personal Cybersecurity Manual.
+He is best known for his smart home, home networking, and cord-cutting articles on his blog HomeTechHacker.com, and his books, The Smart Home Manual, The Home Network Manual, and The Personal Cybersecurity Manual.

 |Full Name:||Marlon Buchanan|

 Preferred contact method: email or Twitter DM.

 - What started your interest in home technology and smart homes?

 I’ve always been into technology, even as a young child.
 Although I didn’t own a computer growing up, I was fascinated by them.
 I was the type of kid that always read the manual to the VCR, the cable box, the watch, any piece of technology.
 I have always wanted to get the most out of technology.

 - Why did you write The Personal Cybersecurity Manual?